mazharsnow/lander-neural-network/README.md

 # Lander Neural Network Controller

-This project is a coursework assignment implementing a neural network controller for a 2D lander game.
+This project is implementing a neural network controller for a 2D lander game.
 The game randomly generates a landing pad and unsafe terrain; the goal is to safely land the ship on the pad without crashing.